 Sinéad O’Halloran is quickly establishing herself as one of Ireland’s most exciting young musicians.
-Co-founder and Artistic Director of the Ortús Chamber Music Festival, Sinéad is passionate about bringing together Irish and international musicians for concerts, education work and audience development in the wider community.
+Co-founder and Artistic Director of the Ortús Chamber Music Festival, established in her hometown of Cork in 2016, Sinéad is passionate about bringing together Irish and international musicians for concerts, education work and audience development in the wider community.

 As cellist of the award-winning Marmen Quartet (1st Prize Winners of Banff & Bordeaux International String Quartet Competitions), Sinéad has performed at the Berlin Philharmonie, Boulez-Saal, BBC Proms, Lucerne Festival & Mecklenburg-Vorpommern Festival.
 Upcoming highlights include performances at Wigmore Hall, Hitzacker Festival, Amsterdam String Quartet Biennale, as well as extensive tours across Europe and the US.
 Winner of the prestigious RNCM Gold Medal 2021, Sinéad is also a graduate of Southern Methodist University (Dallas, Texas) and the Robert Schumann Hochschule (Düsseldorf, Germany), where she graduated with a first class Hons BMus and MMus.